espressif/esp-adf/docs/en/get-started/user-guide-esp32-s3-korvo-2.rst

 Software Setup
 ^^^^^^^^^^^^^^

-Please proceed to :doc:`/../get-started/index`, where Section :ref:`get-started-step-by-step` will quickly help you set up the development environment and then flash an :adf:`application example <example>` onto your board.
+Please proceed to :doc:`/../get-started/index`, where Section :ref:`get-started-step-by-step` will quickly help you set up the development environment and then flash an :adf:`application example <examples>` onto your board.

 Contents and Packaging
 ----------------------